AmadeusITGroup/Assistive-Webdriver/doc/vm-guide/README.md

 - Make sure `JAWS` is running.

 - Take a snapshot of the running virtual machine (with the `Take snapshot` command from the `Machine` menu).
-The name of the snapshot, along with the name of the virtual machine should be included in the `Assistive-Webdriver` [configuration file](../../components/assistive-webdriver/configuration.md).
+The name of the snapshot, along with the name of the virtual machine should be included in the `Assistive-Webdriver` [configuration file](../../components/assistive-webdriver/configuration.md) or in the parameters passed to `createVM` in `Assistive-Playwright`.

 ![Virtual Machine snapshot](vm-snapshot.png)